PhunkyBob/iptv_playlist_browser/README.md

 #### Load playlist from local file
 Open a local playlist file (m3u).
+A preview of the names inside the file allows you to guess what separators should be used.

 #### Load playlist from remote file
 Open a remote playlist file (m3u).